MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/provision-vms.md

 ### Host ratings

 - VMM evaluates all hosts within a selected host group and any hosts contained in child host groups.
-Host ratings are calculated on a scale of 0 to 5 stars, where 5 stars indicate the highest rating.
+Host ratings are calculated on a scale of 0 to 5 stars, where five stars indicate the highest rating.
 The ratings are based on default criteria that don't include all information.
 For example, network connection speed isn't taken into account.
 - Ratings are based on individual hosts, and not on the relative suitability of all available hosts.
 Ratings for one host don't change based on the ratings of the other hosts.
 - VMM calculates host ratings according to specific formulas, as described in the following table.